dodona-edu/dodona-edu.github.io/guides/new-exercise-repo/en.md

 # Creating a new exercise repository

 Dodona uses git repositories to manage exercises.
-A repository can contain multiple exercises and must adhere to a [predefined structure](/references/exercise-directory-structure) to be machine-readable by Dodona.
+A repository can contain multiple exercises and reading activities and must adhere to a [predefined structure](/references/exercise-directory-structure) to be machine-readable by Dodona.

 ## 1. Create a Git repository